-Of course your guests will wear hats to your Kentucky Derby Party.
+Of course, your guests will wear hats to your Kentucky Derby Party.
 This is the best part of a themed party is seeing all the great Kentucky Derby hats.
-If your guests are whiny babies, or lack funds, you can supply cheap hats of your own.
-Hand them out when guests arrive and they’ll immediately get in the party vibe.
+If your guests lack funds, you can supply affordable hats of your own.
+Hand them out when guests arrive and they'll immediately get in the party vibe.

 Ladies have two choices for Kentucky Derby hats: wide brimmed hats, and fascinators.
 If you're hosting a watch party, you don't need to be so extravagant like the ladies on TV, as those hats are also very expensive and unique.
 There are plenty of good choices to get you in the racing mood.

 Wide brimmed hats can be anything from straw to linen.
 Lots of hats have an accessory on the hatband like a bow or flower.
 The fascinators are similar too, in that they have bows and flowers on the barrette.

 Men have three distinct choices for Kentucky Derby hats.
 They can pick from a boater hat, fedora, or bowler.
 The bowler is also called a derby hat, and is our favorite option for this once a year event.

 No self-respecting party is complete without mint julep.
 If you were at the race, you'd see everyone walking around with these in their hands.
 I swear they don't sell anything else at the Derby.
 And luckily, making them at home is a lot easier than you'd think.
 It's just bourbon, sugar, and mint.
 It's practically a lazy-man's beverage of choice.